Hong Kong police resort to falsehoods in new propaganda drive

 Censorship, in the mainland context, goes “from telling a more positive story, encouraging reporting on an event in a certain perspective to ‘Don’t report on this, don’t be critical of this,’ and then potentially detention as the last resort,” she added.

-The rewriting of history has sparked anger from pro-democracy advocates in Hong Kong.
+Speaking before a court hearing for Lam and Hui, who were both released on bail, Wu Chi-wai, who chairs Hong Kong’s Democratic Party, said authorities are ignoring public calls to address police brutality.

+“Instead, they seem to be trying to rewrite history, but we all know history cannot be rewritten,” he said.
+“That is the trick of an authoritarian government, trying to ignore the people.”

 Ho, the former journalist, said her hour-long live broadcast from the night filmed “almost all corners of the station,” from those dressed in white to the pro-democracy protesters and ordinary citizens.

 “The only ‘side’ not filmed was that of the police, for they weren’t even present in the station during the attacks,” she said.
 “If stating facts is a crime under this government, the police can come and arrest me at any time.”